NilsAngelmann/Audio-Measurement-Tool/README.md

 Here you will find detailed information such as the schematic, PCB layout, bill of materials, Arduino sketches, and usage instructions.

 > [!NOTE]
-> Additional files and documentation will be added over the coming days.
+> Additional files and documentation will be added over the coming days (2025-10-05).

 <img src="img/PCB3.jpg" alt="PCB" width="1000"/>